phptuts/codingwithnoah/summer-camp/day-1/index.md

 layout: page
 title: Day one of Maker Camp
 excerpt: "Arduino High Five Machine."
-modified: 2018-05-21
+modified: 2018-06-15
 ---

 ## Objective

-The goal of day one is to get everyone familiar with the basics.
-By the end of the day the camper should know how to use a resistor, led, and breadboard.
-They should also have some experience with dc motor and how they turn.
+By the end of the day the student should know how to use a resistor, led, and breadboard.
+They should also have some experience with dc motor and how they work.
 They should understand what an Arduino is and be able to write programs that involve if statements and variables to control leds.
 They should also have an understanding of communication between the Arduino and the Computer.

 ### 1) [Human Circuit](human-circuit) 30 minutes